tht/autodoist/README.md

 # Autodoist

-This program adds two major functionalities to Todoist to help automate your workflow:
+This program adds three major functionalities to Todoist to help automate your workflow:

 1) Assign automatic `@next_action` labels for a more GTD-like workflow
 2) Enable regeneration of sub-tasks in lists with a recurring date